Gleyber Torres Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective nine K/9, the ninth-best in MLB.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in MLB.

-- The Angels have the 25th-ranked team ERA across all MLB pitching staffs (4.59).
+- The Angels have a 4.57 team ERA that ranks 25th among all MLB pitching staffs.

-- Angels pitchers combine to rank 21st in baseball in home runs allowed (113 total, 1.2 per game).
+- Angels pitchers combine to surrender 113 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Canning gets the start for the Angels, his 15th of the season.
-He is 6-4 with a 4.62 ERA and 71 strikeouts through 74 2/3 innings pitched.
+- Sandoval gets the start for the Angels, his 17th of the season.
+He is 4-7 with a 4.52 ERA and 70 strikeouts through 85 2/3 innings pitched.

-- His last appearance was on Saturday, July 8 against the Los Angeles Dodgers, when the right-hander went 2 2/3 innings, surrendering four earned runs while giving up five hits.
+- The left-hander's last time out came on Thursday, July 6 against the San Diego Padres, when he tossed five innings, surrendering one earned run while allowing two hits.

-- In 14 games this season, the 27-year-old has a 4.62 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .238 to opposing batters.
+- In 16 games this season, the 26-year-old has a 4.52 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.